Human Hibachi 3: The Last Supper

-Human Hibachi 3: The Last Supper is an upcoming found footage horror film written and directed by Mario Cerrito and the fourth installment of the Human Hibachi series.
+Human Hibachi 3: The Last Supper is a 2025 found footage horror film written and directed by Mario Cerrito and the fourth installment of the Human Hibachi series.

 Premise

 A man who suffers from hyper-religiosity, leads a cult of devout followers to partake in a "last supper" where sacrificed humans are the main course.

 Production

 Production started in December 2024 at Troma Entertainment studios in New York City to film the scenes for Troma president Lloyd Kaufman.
 Principal photography continued in South Jersey in February 2025.

 Debbie Rochon's involvement was initially delayed due to bad weather in Canada, resulting in her not being able to make it to the original shoot in February.
 Production considered remote filming her as an alternative, but plans were ultimately revived when Rochon notified the producers of her upcoming trip to Newark, New Jersey.
 A scene was crafted on short notice and her scene was filmed in April 2025.